 A 403(b) is an employer-sponsored retirement account that offers employees various tax benefits.
 The lesser-known cousins to corporate 401(k) plans, 403(b) plans are only available to certain nonprofit organizations, such as schools or certain religious organizations.
-Fundamentally, a 403(b) operates much like a 401(k) plan, including the provision allowing rollovers.
+Fundamentally, the 403(b) plan characteristics operate much like a 401(k) plan, including the provision allowing rollovers.
 If you participate in a 403(b) and leave your job, you have options when deciding what to do with your money.

-Since a 403(b) is a tax-deferred account, you can roll over your 403(b) plan into most other types of tax-deferred accounts.
+Since a 403(b) is a tax-deferred account, you can rollover your 403(b) plan into most other types of tax-deferred accounts.
 For example, if you have an individual retirement account, you can roll your 403(b) plan over into your IRA.
-If you start a new job, you can also roll over your 403(b) into your new employer's 403(b) plan, if the employer offers one.
+If you start a new job, rolling over a 403(b) into your new employer's 403(b) plan is also an option, if the employer offers one.

-The Internal Revenue Service publishes a rollover chart that lists the following types of accounts as eligible to receive a 403(b) rollover:
+The IRS publishes a rollover chart that lists the following types of accounts as eligible to receive a 403(b) rollover:

 - traditional IRA

 - SIMPLE IRA (after 2016)

 Bear in mind that rolling over a 403(b) into a SIMPLE IRA requires having the SIMPLE account for at least two years prior to the rollover.
 You can also roll over your 403(b) into a Roth IRA or designated Roth account within a qualified plan, but you may face tax consequences.

 What Are the Benefits of a 403(b) Rollover?